Ambemohar rice

-Ambemohar is a fragrant rice variant grown in the foothills of the Western Ghats region of the state of Maharashtra in India.
+Ambemohar is an aromatic rice variant grown in the foothills of the Western Ghats region of the state of Maharashtra in India.

 History and etymology

 The word Ambemohar means mango blossom in the Marathi language, which is spoken in the state of Maharashtra where the cultivar originates.
 The rice has a strong aroma reminiscent of mango blossoms, and has been cultivated in the region for a long time.
 A century ago about 54,000 tons of the variety was produced in the Mulshi region of the Pune district.

 Production and cultivation

 The variety is grown in the foothills of the Western Ghats region of the state of Maharashtra in India.
 It is a low yielding rice (1.9 ton/ha).
 The grains are short (5.5 mm) and wide (2.2 mm) compared to the well known basmati rice.
 Both varieties have similar degree of fragrance.
 The variety is therefore included in the class of Aromatic rice such as Basmati.
 The short cooked grains have a tendency to break easily and stick together.

+The mango blossom like smell of this variety is attributed to a volatile aromatic chemical compound 2-Acetyl-1-pyrroline (2AP).